 From what to wear on that all-important first date to how to impress your in-laws, here’s everything you need to know about dating in Portugal.

 Whether you’re looking to casually date or meet the love of your life, it’s important to know what to expect when dating in a foreign country.
-After all, what might be considered a romantic gesture in your culture might be seen as unwelcome or rude in another.
+After all, a romantic gesture in your culture might be unwelcome or rude in another.
 If you live in Portugal, understanding the local dating culture and the mindset of Portuguese men and women can really help your love life.
 With this in mind, this guide is here to help by providing the following information:

 - An overview of dating in Portugal